manujatp/AutomationRepo/README.md

 1. Clicking on Opprotunities link and doing header validation using hard assertion and adding new milestone and validating it(Data from DataProvider : having numeric value from excel its taking with '.0')
-     ***Duplication of Milestone(in AccountSetting-Opportunities link) values are not allowed, so please change the value of milestone in the dataProvider name : testDataForOPnTR (method name AccSetOpportunityTest (in src/main/java/com/capsulecrm/qa/util/DataProviderUtil.java)

 Fifth Test AccSetTrackTestclass AccountSettingTest
 --------------------------------------------------